 Every spring before the fiscal year ends,

-the President and Executive Staff renew their commitment
+the President and the President's Cabinet renew their commitment

 to TCC’s workforce by earmarking part of the college’s